justintranjt/justintranjt.github.io/_posts/2017-08-04-the-curious-case-of-the-missing-headphone-jack.md

 Arguably so.

 While the fear of manufacturers creating their own audio input standards has likely passed, the consequences will likely remain the same.
-If headphone manufacturers continue to stick to their 3.5mm standard and smartphone manufacturers stay fragmented over their input of choice, the smartphone and headphone markets will be an exhausting process for consumers having to adapt to different standards between different companies.
+If headphone manufacturers continue to stick to their 3.5mm standard and smartphone manufacturers stay fragmented over their input of choice, the smartphone market will become exhausting to navigate purely based on what accessories can be associated with each device.

 In theory, merging multiple ports with different uses into a single port streamlines the smartphone experience.
 Rather than having multiple flimsy cords and faulty ports to deal with, all functions can be combined through a single, standardized input.
+Innovation is welcome and the move away from 3.5mm analog input jacks towards digital audio inputs needed to occur sooner rather than later.
+Many consumers will enjoy the higher quality audio and phone-powered features like active noise-cancelling made possible by digital inputs.

-But until all smartphone manufacturers agree on a single standard (much like the adoption of Bluetooth as the standard to connect to nearby wireless accessories), consumers will be forced to conform to the decisions of their device's manufacturer when dealing with a small millimeter-sized jack in their smartphone.
+But until consumers can stop carrying multiple adapters for their devices and smartphone manufacturers can agree on a single digital standard, the consumer smartphone shopping experience will be clumsy and many will be forced to conform to the decisions of their device's manufacturer when dealing with a small millimeter-sized jack in their smartphone.